Last Updated: february 2026

 Why Timber Selection Matters for Fencing

-- Longevity and resistance to decay
+- Longevity and resistance to decay, especially in ground contact

-- Structural strength and wind resistance
+- Structural strength and wind resistance—solid fences catch a lot of wind

-- Ease of installation and maintenance
+- Ease of installation and ongoing maintenance requirements

-- Appearance and compatibility with your landscape
+- Appearance and how well it complements your landscape over time

 Types of Timber for Fencing